jdeurt/unifi-backend/README.md

 ## How we built it
 The front end is built on Angular and BootStrap.
 On the backend, we are using NodeJS, ExpressJS, MongoDB for doctor/patient records, and Passport for user authentication.

-@jdeurt Built the frontend and backend.
+[jdeurt](https://github.com/jdeurt) Built the frontend and backend.

-@gaiscioch and @wdeng112 worked on an Alexa Skill to connect doctors to the patient data via voice.
+[gaiscioch](https://github.com/gaiscioch) and [wdeng112](https://github.com/wdeng112) worked on an Alexa Skill to connect doctors to the patient data via voice.

-@wdeng112 Built the health insurance assistant.
+[wdeng112](https://github.com/wdeng112) Built the health insurance assistant.

 ## Challenges we ran into
 Figuring out how to properly match health insurance plans and providers to patients based on their inputted data.